shivamujawame/AIW-Infra-Migration/Labfiles/Getting-started-V2.md

      ![](Images/upimage10.png "Resource groups")

-9. Now, click on the **Next** from the lower right corner to move to the next page.
+9. Now, click on the **Next** button in the lower right corner to move to the next page.

    ![](./Images/GS4.png)